 A few days ago, I was talking with a patient in one of our clinics and he was asking for an MRI of his neck.
 Why, I asked.
 Because his insurance covers it and he wants to find out what is really wrong with him.
 Therein lies the problem.

 But, they are not the be-all and end-all.
 They can give us a great diagnosis after an acute injury like a sports injury or an injury resulting from a car accident.
 However, many clinicians and doctors rely on MRIs to assist with diagnosing and treating a patient with a chronic problem like repeated episodes of low back, neck, shoulder, or knee pain.
-That is exactly the wrong approach and the reason is that we don?t KNOW that the changes or ?problems? we see on the MRI is the thing causing your pain.
+That is exactly the wrong approach The reason is that we don’t KNOW that the changes or problems we see on the MRI is the thing causing your pain.

 Doctors desperately need to get back to using these tools and only using the imaging to help confirm our diagnosis.
 Not only will this help you have a better outcome because you would get a proper diagnosis, but research shows us that you will also be less likely to have surgery, less likely to need pain medication, and less likely to have injections.
 In fact, specifically for chronic lower back pain (CLBP), there was a systematic review published in 2011 by Chou1, et al that concluded: